-Our goal is to glorify God by making disciples of Jesus Christ in
+Our mission (goal) is to glorify God by making disciples of Jesus Christ in Wayne & beyond

 The most important things that we must do every day to fulfill our mission:

 Our central focus is to love God, love others, and serve the world

 One of humility to realize our church's potential and mission: